0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 2. A ransomware may initiate several writes using different byte offsets to modify different portions of the same file.<br/>

 Considering #1, we will monitor file opens that may truncate the file, indicated by a CreateDisposition value of ```FILE_SUPERSEDE``` , ```FILE_OVERWRITE``` or ```FILE_OVERWRITE_IF```.
 In such cases the initial state of the file is captured in pre create, otherwise it is captured when the first write occurs - in pre write.<br/>
-Considering #2 , the post modification state of the file is captured whenever ```IRP_MJ_CLEANUP ``` is sent.
-That is, whenever the last handle to a file object is closed (represents the usermode state).
-In contrast ```IRP_MJ_CLOSE ``` is sent whenever the last reference is released from the file object (represents the system state).
-Whenever I need a reminder of what's allowed in PostCleanup , I go to the FAT source code and look for the check it does.
+Considering #2 , we have to make a distinguish between close and cleanup operations. ```IRP_MJ_CLEANUP``` is sent whenever the last user reference to the file is closed(e.g. the last handle is closed).
+In contrast ```IRP_MJ_CLOSE ``` is sent whenever the last reference is released from the file object, representing the closure of the system state.
+Really what we want here is a datapoint when the file can no longe be modified using the same file object.
+Whenever I need a reminder of what's allowed in post cleanup , I go to the FAT source code and look for the check it does.
 The following can be seen in the ```FatCheckIsOperationLegal``` :

 ```cpp
         //